-As of 3 July 2015
+As of 3 July 2015.
+See here for complete set of current pledges

 A1.
 We will ensure that over 80% of products on shelf (by December 2013) will have labels with clear unit content, NHS guidelines and a warning about drinking when pregnant.